Time is on Michael Douglas and Catherine Zeta-Jones' side.

 But before Carys' arrival, the family had already been living in Bermuda full-time.
 "There's real solace in returning to this tiny island where I have so many relatives, probably 70, in one place," Douglas told Architectural Digest in 2002, noting that it's only a 90-minute flight between the island and New York City.
 "To me, Bermuda is a real family spot."
 Zeta-Jones' family had visited them for Christmas a year earlier and they "fell in love," Douglas added.
 "Now we're getting the Welsh coming to live in Bermuda, too."
 The move made sense for their family, as Zeta-Jones said they wanted Dylan to "have a base" and "be able to grow up with lots of cousins his age."

 By 2009, however, the family was back in the U.S. and living in Bedford, New York.
+The constant hounding by the paparazzi certainly took its toll, particularly when the family was in the big city.

+However, the famous family soon faced even bigger hurdles.
 Just a year later, the couple's love was put to the test when Douglas was diagnosed with throat cancer.
 Chemotherapy and radiation were especially tough on him.
 "It really knocks you out," he told People.
 Zeta-Jones remained by his side, telling the magazine, "The hardest part is seeing his fatigue, because Michael is never tired...If there's anything Michael has, it's strength."

 In April 2013, Zeta-Jones once again sought professional treatment for her bipolar II disorder.
 "She's doing a really good job of getting balanced," her husband told People.
 "I'm proud of her."